Bushfires are at the forefront of every Australian’s mind, but you can rest assured knowing your home is safe with Montgomery Homes

 As BAL ratings increase, so does the risk, requirements, and the cost to build or renovate.
 Additional safety measures are required to make your new home more fire resistant, which can incur some additional costs.

 At Montgomery Homes, we’re transparent about our pricing.
 In the planning phase for homes in bushfire prone land, our team will highlight any additional costs required to safeguard your home, based on the BAL rating of the area.
-We tailor our house plans and costs to meet your needs and budget - talk to us about building a brand new home today.
+We tailor our house plans and costs to meet your needs and budget.
+Reach out to talk to our specialists about building in bush fire prone land today.

 We’re the one of the only home builders in NSW who can confidently build in all BAL zones from - from BAL 12.5 areas to flame zones